-Join #TeamUCLALakers for FREE CPR Training Sessions on Saturday June 2nd at the UCLA Health Training Center: Home of the Los Angeles Lakers!
-Certified AHA instructors will be on hand to train in 3 separate sessions.
-Snacks, hydration T-shirts and special giveaways will be provided!
-Saving a Life begins with U so register now!
+#TeamUCLALakers welcomed over 700 members of the community for FREE CPR Training Sessions on Saturday June 2nd at the UCLA Health Training Center: Home of the Los Angeles Lakers!
+Certified AHA instructors were on hand to train in 3 separate sessions.
+Lots of snacks, hydration, T-shirts and special giveaways!
+Saving a Life begins with U!

 UCLA Health and the Los Angeles Lakers teamed up this year to launch the first Sound Body Sound Mind #TeamUCLALakers Challenge.
 The contest was open to all Sound Body Sound Mind programs across Los Angeles.

 Students submitted a short essay or video about the importance of physical fitness, physical education class and respecting their school and neighborhood environment.
 The winner received a trip to a Lakers’ home game and a special on-court recognition.